SHECA-Alvin/reply/goole-reoly.md

 ### **Impact**

-According to the BR guidelines, the CRLReason code for subscriber certificates must comply with TLS BR 4.9.1.1.
-The certificates involved in the aforementioned cases have multiple CRLReason codes, including the incorrect use of the `privilegeWithdrawn` CRLReason code.
+According to the BR guidelines, the CRLReason codes for subscriber certificates must comply with the requirements of TLS BR 4.9.1.1.
+In the mentioned case, the revoked certificates had multiple CRLReason codes, and the "privilegeWithdrawn" CRLReason code was used incorrectly.

 **According to the BR and Mozilla guidelines, the use of `privilegeWithdrawn` should be as follows:**